ethrgeist/git-credential-1password/README.md

 ## ⚙️ Usage

+*Fun fact: Did you know that you can use the [default Golang flags](https://www.antoniojgutierrez.com/posts/2021-05-14-short-and-long-options-in-go-flags-pkg/) with `-` and `--`?
+Well, now you do!*

 To use this credential helper, you need to configure Git to use it.
 You can do this by running:

 ```bash